PCOS (PMOS): managing symptoms and addressing root causes

 How to treat PCOS naturally?

-The best natural treatment for PCOS involves addressing the underlying causes of the condition by seeking the help of a PCOS naturopath like our PCOS specialists Vicki van der Meer and Lorraine Cussen who are available for consultations in our Melbourne clinic or via telehealth, or our remote-based functional medicine practitioner Rebecca Hughes via telehealth.
+The best natural approach to PCOS focuses on addressing the underlying factors that contribute to the condition.
+At Melbourne Functional Medicine, you can work with our PCOS naturopaths Vicki van der Meer and Lorraine Cussen (available in our Melbourne clinic or via telehealth), or our remote-based functional medicine practitioner Rebecca Hughes.

-Vicki, Lorraine and Rebecca will first use functional testing methods to determine a range of contributing factors such as hormone levels, thyroid and adrenal function, and liver health, and then develop a protocol helping you with balancing hormones, supporting thyroid function, healthy weight loss, balancing blood sugar levels, and reducing stress.
+They use functional testing to assess key contributors such as hormone balance, thyroid and adrenal function, and liver health.
+From there, they develop a personalised plan that may include supporting hormone balance, improving thyroid function, stabilising blood sugar, encouraging healthy weight loss, and reducing stress.

 Is PCOS genetic?